 World of Warcraft is the most successful MMO ever made.
 That’s not an exaggeration and it’s no small feat.
 Blizzard has kept this (mostly) great game alive with nearly 16 years of additional content, whether that be in the form of expansions revolving around novel worlds or patches that add brand new dungeons and raids.

-And soon, we’ll be getting our hands on Shadowlands, Blizzard’s upcoming effort to shift the state of the game with a handful of bold mechanics has seemingly been successful for fans.
+And finally, Shadowlands is out now.
+Blizzard’s upcoming effort to shift the state of the game with a handful of bold mechanics has seemingly been successful for fans.
 Be sure to also check out our World of Warcraft: Shadowlands beta impressions.
 And if you've never played WoW before, be sure to check out our guide on how to start playing.

-For all you fellow WoW nerds out there, here’s everything you need to know about World of Warcraft: Shadowlands, including details on its release date, gameplay, zones, customization, and level squish.
+For all you fellow WoW nerds out there, here’s everything you need to know about World of Warcraft: Shadowlands, including details on its gameplay, zones, customization, and level squish.
 And we have a separate article if you'd like to know even more about Chromie Time.

 - See the best PC games and best Xbox Game Pass PC games to play now

 - Check out the Xbox Series X games and PS5 games confirmed so far

 - This is what we know about the Xbox Series X and PS5 so far